 - Housing cost is 28% lower in Houston

 - Transportation is only 1% lower in Houston

 - Food is 12% lower in Houston

 - Healthcare is 15% lower in Houston

 Based on this comparison, housing cost impacts the price difference between the two.
-The 28% variant showed that there is more affordable real estate in Houston.
-The reason behind this is that Houston has a more considerable amount of land.
+The 28% variant showed more affordable real estate in Houston.
+The reason behind this is that Houston has a considerable amount of land.
 There are housing projects in the city that provides reasonable housing rates.

-Compared to Dallas, the land is converted to commercial hubs and business centers.
+The land is converted to commercial hubs and business centers compared to Dallas.
 You will observe an influx of large companies in Dallas.
-Meaning, less area is converted to housing and residential sites.
+Meaning less area is converted to housing and residential sites.
 More people will compete to get affordable housing in Dallas than in Houston.
-The city cannot build housing at a fast rate because commercial hubs are the priority.
+The city must build housing at a slower rate because commercial hubs are the priority.